hamdy89/hamdy_packages-resizeimages/README.md

 # hamdy_packages-resizeimages

-#Tested package by hamdy ahmed.
+#Tested Laravel Package by hamdy ahmed.
 This Package for resize images without need to uploading them .only you need to specific images dir .

 #Features: